 Pressure forming is used to create in a wide array of plastic products used for packaging of food trays, blisters, covers, internal parts, housing equipment, bezels, bases, and spare parts for use in business machines, electronics, computers and peripherals, bio-medical applications, and instruments.

 Pressure forming achieves features beyond the capabilities of vacuum forming including louvers, ribs, recessed areas, crisp details and logos.

 Pressure forming is ideal for small to medium sized production runs that do not justify the high cost of injection molding dies.
-Additionally, because the aluminum tooling used in pressure forming has an unlimited lifecycle, due to the non-abrasive process versus injection, it saves a great deal of money over many years of continued use.
+Additionally, because the aluminum tooling used in pressure forming has an unlimited life cycle, due to the non-abrasive process versus injection, it saves a great deal of money over many years of continued use.
 Pressure form tooling usually costs less than 10% the cost of an injection tool.
-There is also a significant time savings (sometimes 25%) in tooling lead time.
-Sheet gauges .020" – .500" are capable of being pressure formed.
+There are also a significant time savings (sometimes 25%) in tooling lead time.
+Sheet gauges 0.020″ – 0.500″ are capable of being pressure formed.